turnly/turnly/apps/branch-management/README.md

 This service manages the creation of locations (branches), services offered, working hours, location desks, etc.

-Everything related to the assistance center as such is included in this service, except the agents and managers.

 ### Technologies stack

 | Name                                | Description                                                                   |